ahmetaa/fast-dnn/README.md

 ## How it works?

-The DNN's used in Automatic Speech Recognition (ASR) systems are usually very large.
-Especially server side applications uses networks with more than 30 million parameters.
-In common ASR systems, for 1 seconds of speech, around 100 DNN activations needs to be calculated.
+The DNNs used in Automatic Speech Recognition (ASR) systems are usually very large.
+Especially server side applications use networks with sometimes more than 30 million parameters.
+In common ASR systems, for 1 seconds of speech, around 100 full network output activations needs to be calculated.
 This makes around 3 billion multiplication and sum operations for 1 seconds or data.
-One idea is to use GPUs for this.
+One idea is to use GPUs for this task.
 Indeed they work and they are very fast.
 But they are not as ubiquitous as CPUs and there are (were) not so practical for real-time speech processing.
 So, for some applications those DNNs needs to run fast in CPUs.
 Conventional calculation techniques becomes too slow for practical use, as stated in the paper, processing 1 second of speech takes around 4 seconds using using naive floating point matrix multiplications.
 Using naive floating point SIMD instructions comes to mind, but that only